ai-driven-dev/ai-driven-dev-community/resources/prompts/_/various.md

 - Guess the recommended tool, if there is annotation/selector like @workspace, #file, #selection etc, the tool is "GitHub Copilot", otherwise, it is "ChatGPT".
 - By default, Author is "Alexandre Soyer" with LinkedIn profile: <https://www.linkedin.com/in/alexandre-soyer>.

-Here is the file: #file
+Here is the file to update: "code-writing.md".
 `````